-The Classic Series DIN Rail amplifier (non-isolated) provides a complete signal conditioning solution for amplifying and reporting signals from a pair of strain-gage-based load cells.
-Either semiconductor or foil-based load cells can be used.
-Note that the non-isolated version of the Classic Series DIN Rail amplifier shares the same ground reference (common) between the 24VDC supply, output signals, and strain-gage bridge.
+The Classic Series DIN Rail amplifier (Isolated) provides a complete signal conditioning solution for amplifying and reporting signals from a pair of strain gage-based load cells.
+Either semiconductor or foil-based load cells can be used and the Classic Series Isolated DIN Rail amplifier offers an added benefit of an isolation amplifier stage to provide galvanic isolation.